 Retaining red diesel entitlement for passenger and freight rail is also a calculated move, as it helps providers keep costs low.
 This in turn will reduce the UK’s reliance on roadgoing transport such as private cars, vans and lorries which reduces their cumulative environmental impact.

 The continued protection of domestic users of red diesel for heating is also welcome.
 The costs associated with linking off-grid homes to the national network are prohibitive and, in most cases, counter-productive from an environmental standpoint.

 This isn’t to say that this eligibility won’t change in the future, however; the government has already stated that the use of red diesel in all of these settings will come under review as alternative fuels and power sources become available.

 Still using red diesel for heating your home or business?
-You could save money by switching to heating oil – find out more on our heating oil experts a call on 0330 678 0880 to learn more.
+You could save money by switching to home heating oil or industrial heating oil.
+Give our heating oil experts a call on 0330 678 0880 to learn more.

 Why is red diesel use banned for some industries and not others?

 The decision to ban certain industries from using red diesel isn’t an arbitrary one; it’s a move that’s backed up by some startling statistics.